 'I supported FOSATU because of its non-racial policy,' he said.
+'As a student I didn't think

 'As a student I didn't think workers should lead the struggle but now I see that only when workers take the lead will decisions be taken which serve the interests of the workers which are the majority in our society,' Brother Mkalipi concluded.
-Now a new negotiating forum has been set up covering biscuit workers in Natal and the Transvaal.